Introduction

 Most forms of gambling are illegal in Thailand under the Gambling Act B.E.
 2478.
 Only state-run lotteries and licensed horse race betting are permitted.
 All other gambling activities, including online casinos, are prohibited unless explicitly authorized by the government.

-Can I get an online gambling license in Thailand?
+Can foreigners apply for a gambling license in Thailand?

 How long does it take to get a gambling license in Thailand?